 Wildlife photography isn’t easy.
 Yes, sometimes opportunities will be put right in front of you, but at other times you’ll need hours of patience for that one moment.
 Ethics are key, from how you approach and treat your subject to how you tell the story behind your photo, allowing full disclosure.
 A lot is down to your own judgement.

 Over the course of this feature, I hope I’ll be able to give you some helpful hints, advice and guidance on ways in which you can improve your wildlife photography.

 Tip 1 – Start a wildlife photography project

 The best way of improving your wildlife photography and learning about a subject?
 Start a project.
 They’re easy to do and can be a lot of fun; plus if you’re trying to make a career out of wildlife photography, a well put together project can often be the perfect way of getting noticed.

 From your local fox family to feral pigeons and everything in between, they all exhibit interesting behaviour and live in photogenic environments.
 It doesn’t have to be one animal – perhaps tell the story of your local park or farm.
 Projects can also be used to tell important conservation stories.

-If you’re starting out, choose a common or easy-to-photograph species such as pigeons.
+If you’re starting out in wildlife photography, choose a common or easy-to-photograph species such as pigeons.
 Then you’ll be able to keep going back to improve your technique.
 You’ll hopefully be able to repeat instances and behaviour but you never know, you might record something never seen before!

 Tip 2 – Light

 Light is key.
-Backlighting and rim light are fantastic, especially in winter when the sun is low, not high and harsh as it is during summer.
+Backlighting and rim light are fantastic for wildlife photography, especially in winter when the sun is low, not high and harsh as it is during summer.
 The warmer the light the better.